Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-In our discussion of associativity isomorphisms in $\cC$, we showed how the convergence condition for intertwining maps implies the existence of triple tensor product elements of the forms $w_1\boxtimes_{P(z_1)}(w_2\boxtimes_{P(z_2)} w_3)$ and $(w_1\boxtimes_{P(z_1-z_2)} w_2)\boxtimes_{P(z_2)} w_3$.
-However, this is not enough for showing the existence of associativity isomorphisms relating these triple tensor product elements.
-For this, sufficient conditions are given in Theorem 11.4 of \cite{HLZ7}.
+In discussing the associativity isomorphisms in $\cC$, we showed how the convergence condition for intertwining maps implies the existence of triple tensor product elements of the forms $w_1\boxtimes_{P(z_1)}(w_2\boxtimes_{P(z_2)} w_3)$ and $(w_1\boxtimes_{P(z_1-z_2)} w_2)\boxtimes_{P(z_2)} w_3$.
+However, this is not enough for the existence of associativity isomorphisms relating these triple tensor product elements.
+For this, sufficient conditions are given in \cite[Theorem 11.4]{HLZ7}.
 First, we say that a $V$-module $W$ is \textit{lower bounded} if $W_{[n]}=0$ for $n\in\RR$ sufficiently negative. \begin{assum} Every finitely-generated lower bounded $V$-module is an object of $\cC$, and the \textit{convergence and extension property} for either products or iterates of intertwining operators in $\cC$ holds.
 See \cite{HLZ7} for the technical statement of the convergence and extension property.
 Esentially, for a product of intertwining operators of the form

 the convergence and extension property holds if \eqref{convextprod} converges absolutely to a multivalued analytic function on $\vert z_1\vert>\vert z_2\vert>0$ and can be analytically continued to a multivalued analytic function on $\vert z_2\vert>\vert z_1-z_2\vert>0$ with at worst logarithmic singularities at $z_1=z_2$ and $z_2=0$.
-The convergence and extension property for iterates is similar. \end{assum} \begin{rema} The condition that every finitely-generated lower bounded $V$-module is an object of $\cC$ can be weakened somewhat to the condition that certain specific finitely-generated lower bounded $V$-modules appearing in the proof of Theorem 11.4 in \cite{HLZ7} are in $\cC$ (see \cite{H-correctZ}). \end{rema}
+The convergence and extension property for iterates is similar. \end{assum} \begin{rema} The condition that every finitely-generated lower bounded $V$-module is an object of $\cC$ is not strictly necessary.
+In fact, only certain specific finitely-generated lower bounded $V$-modules appearing in the proof of \cite[Theorem 11.4]{HLZ7} must be in $\cC$ (see \cite{H-correctZ}).
+Since the first version of this paper was written, there has been progress in verifying this weaker condition in the case that $\cC$ is the category of $C_1$-cofinite $V$-modules; see especially Theorems 3.3.4 and 3.3.5 in \cite{CY}. \end{rema}

 Finally, to guarantee that the associativity isomorphisms in $\cC$ satisfy the pentagon axiom, we need to require that products of three intertwining operators in $\cC$ converge to suitable multivalued functions (see Assumption 12.2 in \cite{HLZ8}): \begin{assum} For objects $W_1$, $W_2$, $W_3$, $W_4$, $W_5$, $M_1$, and $M_2$ of $\cC$, intertwining operators $\cY_1$, $\cY_2$, and $\cY_3$ of types $\binom{W_5}{W_1\,M_1}$, $\binom{M_1}{W_2\,M_2}$, and $\binom{M_2}{W_3\,W_4}$, respectively, and $z_1,z_2,z_3\in\CC^\times$ satisfying $\vert z_1\vert>\vert z_2\vert>\vert z_3\vert>0$, the double sum